MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_current_operation_mode.md

 Specifies that the miniport driver supports the Network Monitor (NetMon) operation mode.

+#### DOT11_OPERATION_MODE_WFD_CLIENT

+Specifies that the miniport driver supports the Wi-Fi Direct Client operation mode.
+This mode is available starting in Windows 8.

 #### DOT11_OPERATION_MODE_WFD_DEVICE

 Specifies that the miniport driver supports the Wi-Fi Direct Device operation mode.
 This mode is available starting in Windows 8.